Australia's pandemic-era ban on cruise ships comes to an end

-SYDNEY (BLOOMBERG) - Australia's two-year long ban on cruise ships expires on Sunday (April 17), another step towards the rehabilitation of tourism from the damage wrought by the pandemic.
+SYDNEY • Australia's two-year-long ban on cruise ships expired yesterday, in another step towards the rehabilitation of tourism from the damage wrought by the pandemic.

 The ban on foreign cruise ships - imposed in March 2020 after a Covid-19 outbreak aboard the Ruby Princess spilled into Sydney once the vessel docked - cost the Australian economy more than A$10 billion (S$10 billion), the Cruise Lines International Association estimates.